 When The Carter Center began its Guinea Worm Eradication Program in 1986, more than 3.5 million cases of Guinea worm disease were estimated to occur annually in 21 countries in Africa and Asia.
-Since then, infection rates have fallen by more than 99.99 % with only 28 (provisional) cases reported in 2018 in South Sudan, Chad and Angola.
+Since then, infection rates have fallen by more than 99.99 % with only 27 (provisional) cases reported in 2020 in South Sudan, Mali, Chad, Ethiopia and Somalia.

-For 33 years, the Carter Center has led the international campaign to eradicate Guinea worm disease, working closely with ministries of health and local communities, the U.S. Centers for Disease Control and Prevention, the World Health Organization, UNICEF, the private sector and many others.
-President Carter, who turned 94 in 2018, says he will live to see Guinea worm eradicated from the globe.
+For more than 30 years, the Carter Center has led the international campaign to eradicate Guinea worm disease, working closely with ministries of health and local communities, the U.S. Centers for Disease Control and Prevention, the World Health Organization, UNICEF, the private sector and many others.
+President Carter, who turned 96 in 2020, says he would like to see Guinea worm eradicated from the globe in his lifetime.

 As a result of these efforts, The Carter Center predicts that Guinea worm disease will soon become the second disease in human history, after smallpox, to be completely eradicated and the first to be eradicated without the use of a vaccine or medical treatment.